 Insufficent Members following elections

-Where insufficient members are elected at an ordinary election but the Parish Council nevertheless has a quorum, the Parish Council can fill the vacancies by co-option (without the need to advertise the vacancy – although CDALC does recommend this) within 35 working days of the election.
+Where insufficient members are elected at an ordinary election but the Parish Council nevertheless has a quorum, the Parish Council can fill the vacancies by co-option within 35 working days of the election.

 Paragraph 12 of Part II of Schedule 12 to the Local Government Act provides that three or one third of the total number of parish councillors, whichever is greater, is necessary for a meeting to be quorate.
 The parish clerk should therefore establish whether or not sufficient parish councillors have been elected to constitute a quorum.